objecthub/swift-numberkit/README.md

 **Requirements**: Xcode 9/Swift Package Manager, Swift 4

-**Note** So far, with every major version of Swift, Apple decided to change the foundational APIs of the numeric types in Swift significantly and consistently in a backward incompatible way.
+**Note**: So far, with every major version of Swift, Apple decided to change the foundational APIs of the numeric types in Swift significantly and consistently in a backward incompatible way.
 In order to be more isolated from such changes in future, I decided to introduce a distinct integer type used in NumberKit using a new protocol `IntegerNumber`.
 All standard numeric integer types implement this protocol.
 This is now consistent with the usage of protocol `FloatingPointNumber` for floating point numbers, where there was, so far, never a good, generic enough foundation (and still isn't).
 Unfortunately, this is a change that might break some client usage of NumberKit.
-Adaptations should be straighforward.
+Adaptations should be straightforward.

 ## BigInt